Find Teaching Schools

 There are 17,310 undergraduates at University of Virginia, of which 16,319 are full-time, and there are 25,628 students altogether.
 University of Virginia has a freshman retention rate of 97%, which is a good sign that once students arrive at the school, they want to stay.

-Only 21% of students who apply get accepted.
-Of the accepted students, 44% are men and 56% are women.
+This a very selective school with only 23% of students getting accepted.
+Of the accepted students, 45% are men and 55% are women.

 #8